 Telemedicine is the new buzz after half of the US hospitals have adopted it.
-Around 80% of healthcare providers believe that delivering competent healthcare remotely has become possible only by utilizing telemedicine.
-Like every virtual technology, telemedicine has some pros & cons.
-So let’s understand, what are the advantages and disadvantages of telemedicine?
+Around 80% of healthcare providers agree telemedicine has made remote care hassle-free.
+But, like every virtual technology, telemedicine has its pros & cons.
+So let’s understand what the pros and cons of telemedicine are…

 What is Telemedicine?

 To understand the telemedicine pros and cons, you must first learn about telemedicine.
 What is it, and how it works?

 Telemedicine is the use of telecommunications technology to provide medical care.
 It is also known as remote consultation, telehealth, and telecare.
 Telemedicine allows patients to receive primary care remotely.